Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Accretion onto supermassive black holes

-The spectral energy distribution (SED) of AGN differs from normal galaxies mainly by the large luminosity across the electromagnetic spectrum from radio to gamma-rays, both extreme long and short wavelengths being present particularly when the AGN produces significant emission from the outflowing relativistically-fast jet.
-The large AGN luminosity (typical AGN luminosity is by more than 8 orders of magnitude larger than the luminosity of our Galaxy centre) can be well explained by accretion onto a supermassive black hole.
-Depending on the accretion mode (see the last chapter \ref{AGN_across_mass} for more details), the total emission is either dominated by thermal emission from an accretion disc or by non-thermal emission from the accretion disc corona and/or relativistic jet.
+The AGN SED differs from normal galaxies mainly by the large luminosity across the electromagnetic spectrum from radio to gamma-rays, both extreme long and short wavelengths being present particularly when the AGN produces significant emission from the outflowing, relativistically fast jet.
+The large AGN luminosity (typical AGN luminosity is by more than eight orders of magnitude larger than the luminosity of Sgr~A* in our Galactic centre) can be well explained by accretion onto a supermassive black hole.
+Depending on the accretion mode (see the chapter \ref{AGN_across_mass} for more details), the total emission is either dominated by thermal emission from an accretion disk or by non-thermal emission from the accretion disk corona and/or relativistic jet.